-This type of window film can also help keep out the heat so that your HVAC can take a break and save you electricity, all while blocking out harmful UV radiation.
+Types of window film, such as solar window film, also help keep out the heat so that your HVAC can take a break and save you electricity, all while blocking out harmful UV radiation.

 Since window film affects the way light enters a home, it’s natural to assume that this could negatively affect the growth and health of your houseplants, but this isn’t necessarily the case.